Using the Op/Ed As a PR Writing Tool

 Besides the Gazette, by the way, I have published an Op/Ed in The Des Moines Register, and recently, for four years, I was a regular opinion columnist on media matters in The Corridor Business Journal.

 Anyway, I consider Op/Eds to be a specialized variety of the feature story.
 One of the structures that can be used for a feature story is the “circle,” where the story starts with an anecdote, gives information on the topic, and closes by completing the opening anecdote.
-In my experience, Op/Ed writing often is effective when it follows that idea—it starts with a compelling opening, explores the idea it raises, and gives the reader a sense of closure by coming back to it.
+In my experience, Op/Ed writing often is effective when it follows that idea—it starts with a compelling opening, explores the idea it raises, and gives the reader a sense of closure by coming back to its introduction.

 Whether you use the circle story structure, you do need to begin and end strong in writing an Op/Ed.
-Unlike almost all other PR media writing, it’s also OK to use first person—“I” and “we”—or second person—“you” in Op/Ed writing because you are expressing your personal point of view.
+Unlike almost all other PR media writing, it’s also OK to use first person—“I” and “we”—or second person—“you” in Op/Ed writing because you are expressing a personal point of view.

 One of the sample Op/Eds I posted for you was the one I wrote when my father-in-law died.
 “Veteran never far away” begins with my granddaughter laughing when I toss maple seeds for her.
 It ends with how that laughter echoes that of her now departed great-grandfather.
 It’s written in the circle structure.

 That opening anecdote is absolutely true, by the way.
 I am careful in any journalistic writing I do to only use imagination transparently—that is, if I have conjured or imagined a hypothetical scene, the reader clearly knows it.
 (Like the maple tree helicopter thing, the bathroom story in the Op/Ed about Spanish is also a true story.)
 And besides starting strong and ending strong, another piece of advice for Op/Ed writing is: Do good reporting.
 Verify all of your information carefully.
 Do adequate research.
-Google and Wikipedia exist so that you can use them during your writing.
-But be careful—if you borrow an idea, let the reader know where it comes from.
-If a paper discovered you copied anybody’s stuff, they will never, ever publish another word from you.
-Always write your own original words.

 As a PR writer, your job may entail your soliciting members of your organization to write Op/Eds when you know someone has something to state that would advance your PR strategy.
 So, you need to know how to write an Op/Ed to be able to coach someone.
 Allison and Dave did have a writing coach for theirs (me), and I also did help Dr. Dennis Dew with another sample Op/Ed you can read on Brightspace.